-KEDRI was awarded 26,620 nzd from ENZ for the project which is for one year till June 2016.
+KEDRI was awarded 26,620 NZD from ENZ for the project for one year until June 2016.

-AUT has agreed to develop relationships with Shanghai Jiao Tong University and Xinjiang University by continuing collaborative research in the following areas;
+AUT agreed to develop relationships with Shanghai Jiao Tong University and Xinjiang University by continuing collaborative research in the following areas:

 - Intelligent information systems for online visual exploration; and

 - Understanding and prediction of ecological and environmental problems.